Photometric IGM tomography with Subaru/HSC: the large-scale structure of Ly$\alpha$ emitters and IGM transmission in the COSMOS field at $z\sim5$: Acknowledgements

 \section{Acknowledgements}

 KK thanks Harley Katz, Fred Davies, and K-G Lee for discussions and constructive comments.
+We thank the referee for carefully reading the manuscript.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 885301).
 RSE acknowledges financial support from ERC Advanced Grant FP7/669253.
 RAM acknowledges support from the ERC Advanced Grant 740246 (Cosmic Gas).
 This work is supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, as well as KAKENHI Grant-in-Aid for Scientific Research (A) (20H00180 and 21H04467) through the Japan Society for the Promotion of Science (JSPS).
 This work was supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo.

 This paper is based on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by the Subaru Telescope and Astronomy Data Center (ADC) at NAOJ.
 Data analysis was in part carried out with the cooperation of Center for Computational Astrophysics (CfCA), NAOJ.
 We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.
 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from the Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.
 This paper makes use of software developed for Vera C. Rubin Observatory.
 We thank the Rubin Observatory for making their code available as free software at \url{http://pipelines.lsst.io/}.